EDCD/EDDI/VoiceAttack.md

   * {TXT:EDDI bounty incurred crimetype} The type of crime committed
   * {TXT:EDDI bounty incurred faction} The name of the faction issuing the bounty
   * {TXT:EDDI bounty incurred victim} The name of the victim of the crime

+### Bounty redeemed
+Triggered when you redeem a bounty voucher.
+To run a command when this event occurs you should create the command with the name ((EDDI bounty redeemed))

+Variables set with this event are as follows:

+  * {DEC:EDDI bounty redeemed amount} The amount rewarded (after any broker fees)
+  * {TXT:EDDI bounty redeemed faction} The name of the faction who issued the bounty

 ### Cleared save
 Triggered when you clear your save.